AntonioAPDL/antonio-aguirre.github.io/other/GSoC 2025 R application.md

 - **Proposed Solutions:**
   - Optimize via **Variational Bayes (VB)** for faster inference over traditional MCMC.
   - Implement **Rcpp-based parallel processing** to reduce computational overhead.
-  - Use **Cholesky factorization and variational inference techniques** to stabilize large-matrix computations.
+  - Use **Robust Cholesky and SVD factorization and variational inference techniques** to stabilize large-matrix computations.
   - Conduct **extensive testing** on benchmark datasets to fine-tune efficiency.
-  - Leverage **Posterior Predictive Synthesis (PPQS)** to ensure smooth, interpretable quantile estimates.
+  - Leverage **Posterior Predictive Synthesis (PPQS)** to ensure a unified and interpretable estimation of various quantiles.

 ---

-This plan ensures that **exDQLM** will be a scalable, high-performance Bayesian quantile modeling tool, filling a critical gap in **time-series quantile regression** within the R ecosystem.
+This plan aims to guarantee that **exDQLM** will be a scalable, high-performance Bayesian quantile modeling tool, filling a critical gap in **time-series quantile regression** within the R ecosystem.

 ---
 ## 📆 Timeline